Are You An Athlete Who Suffers From Leaky Gut?

-While race day is crucial to nailing your nutrition plan, the training and nutrition leading up to event day is just as important.
+While race day is crucial to nail your nutrition plan, the training and nutrition leading up to event day are just as important.
 How you care for your gut during training will enable you to manage and tolerate the stress both during the event and while you are recovering.

 Which athletes are most susceptible?

 As an athlete or as an especially active individual, you, along with millions of others, are susceptible to leaky gut syndrome because of the nature of the physical activity.
 Exercise, as soon as it begins, and with increasing intensity, naturally shunts your blood flow (and its oxygen, nutrients, and ability to clear waste products) away from your stomach and intestines and toward the working muscles to facilitate the movement you are undertaking, a process often referred to as hypo-perfusion.
 This reduced blood flow in and around the tissues in the stomach can cause chaos with these cells, especially if you are continuously feeding your gut with fluids and food while minimal digestion is occurring.